Can My Dog Be Trained as a Service Dog

 READ

-How Early Can A Dog Be Potty Trained
+Can An Older Dog Still Be Potty Trained

 Additionally, having a trained service dog is an inexpensive form of assistance when compared to electric wheelchairs or ramps for homes.
 Having a service dog not only keeps people safe physically but also emotionally, as dogs are living beings capable of forming deep bonds with humans that extend far beyond going for walks or playing fetch in the park; these bonds drastically reduce stress levels, making it easier for people to cope with challenging conditions.
 Finally, training a skilled service dog comes with the great satisfaction of giving them a purpose while also knowing they are there, at all times ready to offer support and unconditional love no matter what the situation may be.